E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/manybody/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module implement the many body DPD algorithm on the multi-GPU version of DL\_MESO\_DPD.
+This module implements the many body DPD algorithm on the multi-GPU version of DL\_MESO\_DPD.

 Purpose of Module
 _________________

-One of the main weak point of the DPD simulation is in its equation of state.
+One of the main weak points of the DPD simulation is in its equation of state.
-For example, compressible gas or vapor liquid mixtures are difficult, if not impossible, to correctly be simulated.
+For example, compressible gas or vapor liquid mixtures are difficult, if not impossible, to be simulated correctly.
-The many body DPD approach allow to overcome this limit extending the potential of neighbour beads to a large cut off radius.
+The many-body DPD approach allows us to overcome this limitation by extending the potential of neighbour beads to a large cut off radius.

-This module consists in the implementation of the many body DPD on the multi GPU version of DL\_MESO\_DPD.
+This module consists in the implementation of many-body DPD on the multi GPU version of DL\_MESO\_DPD.
-The new feature will allow to
-simulate complex systems liquid drops, phase interactions, etc.
+The new feature will allow us to simulate complex systems liquid drops, phase interactions, etc.

-From an implementation point of view, the algorithm requires a first loop over the internal cells of a typical domain to calculate the local densities, followed by a second loop to find the forces acting between particles.
+From an implementation point of view, the algorithm requires us to first loop over the internal cells of a typical domain to calculate the local densities, followed by a second loop to find the forces acting between particles.
-To achieve good scaling across multiple GPUs, we must allow the overlap of the computation of local densities and forces with the swap of the particle's positions and local densities.
+To achieve good scaling across multiple GPUs, we must allow the overlap of the computation of local densities and forces with the swapping of the particle's positions and local densities.
 This is achieved with a partial sum of the forces based on the internal particles first and then adding the forces from the border particles later.